 As is often the case in a small village, Caledonia doesn't have a public transportation system that people use for their commute.

-The per capita income in Caledonia in 2018 was $32,589, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $130,356 for a family of four.
+The per capita income in Caledonia in 2018 was $35,567, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $142,268 for a family of four.
 However, Caledonia contains both very wealthy and poor people as well.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Asian.
-Important ancestries of people in Caledonia include German, Dutch, English, Irish, and Polish.
+Important ancestries of people in Caledonia include German, English, Dutch, Polish, and Scottish.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Polish and Arabic.
+Other important languages spoken here include Polish and German/Yiddish.